felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 </p>

 Q4 profits rely heavily on discounting:
-December 2023–2024 show large discount spikes and weaker full-price revenue.
+Every November and December each year show large discount spikes and weaker full-price revenue.
-This may indicate inventory pressure earlier in the year which necessitates heavy discounting to purge them out of inventory before holiday season is over.
+This may indicate inventory pressure earlier in the year which necessitate heavy discounting to purge them out of inventory before holiday season is over.

 **Overall:**